 Had it not been for the cake mixes from Wright’s I honestly would not have had the energy to make this cake.
-However, I have proved that with a little bit of patience and guidance anyone can make a drip cake using great packet mixes, plus some extra chocolate and strawberries.
+Yet, I proved that with a little bit of patience and guidance anyone can make a drip cake using great packet mixes, plus some extra chocolate and strawberries.

 The Chocolate and Victoria sponge mixes create cakes that are as light as clouds.
 I baked the cakes on Saturday and then assembled and decorated this gorgeous Strawberry Chocolate Vanilla Drip Cake on the Sunday.